Make a cute money holder graduation card DIY style with some help from a Cricut.

 Disclosure: This post contains affiliate links from Amazon and/or Cricut.com.
 I receive a small commission at no cost to you when you make a purchase using my links (purple text).

-There are a few options when making this graduation money card holder.
-You can use all cardstock and just glue them together.
 I had just received a glitter mesh iron-on vinyl from Cricut and I really wanted to try it out and I am so glad I did.
 The end result was so cute and easy!

 - cardstock – I used white and dark grey Cricut cardstock and some other scraps